 In North Africa, meanwhile, for Tedder to give effective air support to surface forces, he needed American aircraft.
 Neither Britain's aircraft industry nor her merchant fleet were able to supply enough machines.
 Good relations with Americans were therefore essential.
 These became for Tedder an imperative as vital during the rest of the war and beyond as any doctrine he expounded on the proper use of aircraft.
 As for Coningham, his gradual mastery of the tactical battle was founded on personal experience.
-By the time of the Armistice, he recalled in 1946, fighters and fighter-bombers were co-operating closely with tanks to make the German retreat 'expensive
+By the time of the Armistice, he recalled in 1946, fighters and fighter-bombers were co-operating closely with tanks to make the German retreat 'expensive and chaotic'.
+The principles there thrashed out, he believed, remained valid and much of Coningham's best effort in World War II was devoted to restoring 'mutual appreciation' between soldiers and airmen.
+19

-&lt;sup>16 Alan Bullock, Hitler and Stalin: Parallel Lives, Fontana Press, London, 1993, p 776.
+&lt;sup>16 Alan Bullock, Hitler and Stalin: Parallel Lives, Fontana Press, London, 1993, p.
+776.

 &lt;sup>17 Kenneth R. Whiting, 'Soviet Air-Ground Co-ordination, 1941-1945', in Case Studies in the Development of Close Air Support ed.
-Benjamin Franklin Cooling, Office of Air Force History, Washington DC, 1990, pp 115-151; Overy, Air War, pp 47-60; Von Hardesty, 'The Soviet Air Force: Doctrine, Organisation and Technology' in Boog, ed., pp 208-22; Hallion, Strike from the Sky, pp 228-60.
+Benjamin Franklin Cooling, Office of Air Force History, Washington DC, 1990, pp. 115-151; Overy, Air War, pp. 47-60; Von Hardesty, 'The Soviet Air Force: Doctrine, Organisation and Technology' in Boog, ed., pp. 208-22; Hallion, Strike from the Sky, pp. 228-60.

-&lt;sup>18 Vincent Orange, "Getting Together": Tedder, Coningham and Americans in the Desert and Tunisia, 1940-1943', in Air Power and Ground Armies, Essays on Anglo-American Air Doctrine, 1940-45, ed.
+&lt;sup>18 Vincent Orange, 'Getting Together: Tedder, Coningham and Americans in the Desert and Tunisia, 1940-1943', in Air Power and Ground Armies, Essays on Anglo-American Air Doctrine, 1940-43, ed.
 Daniel R. Mortensen, Center for Air Force History, Washington DC, forthcoming in 1994.